gwendalminguy/versify/README.md

 - umpush
 - waree

-It can take a while for Versify to execute, since the *LyricsGenius* library makes several API requests and uses *BeautifulSoup* for web-scraping each song's webpage from [Genius](https://genius.com) to find its lyrics.
+It can take a while for Versify to execute, since the *LyricsGenius* library makes several requests and uses *BeautifulSoup* for web-scraping each song's webpage from [Genius](https://genius.com) to find its lyrics.
 Once done, the script will print to the terminal, for each song, the song title followed by either **Done** or **No Lyrics** when successful.

 The script will print **Encoding Error** if *FPDF* wasn't able to write the lyrics with the chosen font.
 This problem might come from unsupported characters that can't be handled by the font, and can be solved by replacing it with a TrueType font.